There are so many things to do in Conwy, but here are the top 10.

-In between the doses of nostalgia from childhood trips to the beach, indulge in some traditional fish and chips and an ice cream from one of the stalls that line the long Victorian walkway.
+In between the doses of nostalgia from childhood trips to the beach, indulge in some fish and chips and an ice cream from one of the stalls that line the long Victorian walkway in Llandudno.

 One of the magical creations in Llandudno is this homage to the town’s link to the famous Lewis Carroll story.
 Dozens of bronze-case rabbit footprints lead a trail past some wonderful Alice in Wonderland sculptures, which make for lovely photos.
 It starts outside the Tourist Information Centre on Mostyn Street.

-Widely regarded as one of Wales’ finest gardens, the impressive 80-acre outdoor space is famous for its grand Italian-style terraces, wild flower meadows and immaculately-kept lawns.
+Bodnant Garden is widely regarded as one of Wales’ finest gardens attracting many visitors every year.
+The impressive 80-acre outdoor space is famous for its grand Italian-style terraces, breathtaking wild flower meadows and immaculately-kept lawns.

-Beginner and expert surfers will love this exhilarating, purpose-built surfing lagoon near Dolgarrog.
+Surfers will love Adventure Parc Snowdonia, a purpose-built surfing lagoon near Dolgarrog.
 Surf is always up as the artificial facility generates a constant thrashing of waves.
 Alternatively, thrillseekers can ditch the board and get catapulted into the water via a massive air-filled float.

-Following a string of CAMRA North Wales pub of the year award wins, you would do well to find a more comforting and homely place to see off an ale or two.
+Following a string of CAMRA North Wales pub of the year award wins, you would do well to find a more homely place than The Albion Ale House.
 Of course, with high praise from a real ale association, the selection of local brews is plentiful.
 It’s found on Upper Gate Street.